aureooms-contrib/cs-config-for-linux/README.md

     systemctl start cups-browsed.service

-Add a ServerName entry pointing to `lit-printserver.ulb.ac.be:631` to /etc/cups/client.conf.
-For example

-    # see 'man client.conf'
-    ServerName /run/cups/cups.sock #  alternative: ServerName hostname-or-ip-address[:port] of a remote server ServerName lit-printserver.ulb.ac.be:631

 Follow (French) instructions at the bottom of [this page](http://sis.ulb.ac.be/dokuwiki/doku.php?id=ppcfsc).
 Basically download [this directory](https://github.com/aureooms/dotfiles/tree/master/opt/papercut) and run the shell script that is inside as a daemon.
 An easy way to download the directory

     svn export https://github.com/aureooms/dotfiles/trunk/.opt/papercut